-- Enrolment Form completed. - Copy of Birth Certificate or passport - Proof of residency in the Mornington Peninsula Shire - Copy of an up-to-date ACIR Immunisation Statement - Copy of any Medical Plans provided for the child by a health professional.
+- Enrolment Form completed. - Copy of Birth Certificate or passport - Copy of an up-to-date ACIR Immunisation Statement - Copy of any Medical Plans provided for the child by a health professional.

 On receipt and processing of these using an in-house checklist to ensure completeness of information, following up any identified issues that the process has identified, such as immunisation updates, and medical issues.